Back to state guides

 Connecticut Cottage Food Operator License, Training, and Application Requirements

-To operate legally in Connecticut, home bakers must obtain an annual Cottage Food Operator license from DCP.
-The application is not just a formality: DCP expects zoning confirmation, food handler training, water documentation, product details, and label information before approval.
+To sell legally in Connecticut, you need an annual Cottage Food Operator license from the DCP.
+The application isn't just a formality: before it approves you, the DCP wants zoning confirmation, food handler training, water documentation, product details, and your label information.

 Required Annual Licensing from CT DCP

-To apply for a Connecticut Cottage Food Operator license, applicants must satisfy the following prerequisites: 1.
-Local Zoning Approval: Applicants must verify with their local municipal zoning department that a home-based food business is allowed at their address.
-Although written proof does not need to be uploaded initially, the operator must attest to having zoning approval on the application, keep written proof on file, and produce it if requested by the DCP.
-2. Food Safety Certificate: Complete an approved food safety training course and submit the certificate of completion.
-3. Water Documentation: Municipal-water users should be ready to document the water source.
-If the home uses a private well, the water must be tested for E. coli, total coliform, nitrates, and nitrites by an approved laboratory within one year of the application date.
-Well-water results must be submitted with the application and updated annually.
-4. Detailed Product Descriptions: Submit ingredients and processing descriptions for each individual product for review.
+Before you can get your Connecticut Cottage Food Operator license, you'll need to take care of four things: 1.
+Local zoning approval.
+Check with your local municipal zoning department that a home-based food business is allowed at your address.
+You won't upload proof up front, but you'll attest to having zoning approval on the application — so keep written proof on file and be ready to show it if the DCP asks.
+2. Food safety certificate.
+Finish an approved food safety training course and submit your certificate of completion.
+3. Water documentation.
+If you're on municipal water, be ready to document the source.
+If you're on a private well, you'll need the water tested for E. coli, total coliform, nitrates, and nitrites by an approved lab within a year of your application date, submit those results with the application, and update them every year.
+4. Detailed product descriptions.
+Send in the ingredients and processing details for each product you want to make.

 Mandatory Food Safety Training